The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 Final Thoughts

-See the full WaterRower lineup here.
+See the WaterRower lineup here.

 I hope you enjoyed my WaterRower GX Home Rowing Machine review.
 If you have any questions please leave them in the comment section below!